Lando Calrissian: Star Wars Legends

 Lando is featured in the Star Wars comic book series released by Marvel Comics.
-In the series, he has a crime lord nemesis named Drebble, and Lando frequently made use of his foil's name as a cover identity so that any animosity he generates while using the alias will be brought against the real Drebble, not Lando himself.
-This eventually backfires when "Drebble's" exploits are recognized by the Rebellion and Lando—being the only person who knows of him—has to present the real Drebble with an award for his own activities.
+In the series, Lando's nemesis is the crime lord Drebble.
+Lando uses Drebble's name as a cover identity, so that any animosity towards Lando will be brought against Drebble.
+This scheme backfires when the exploits of Lando-as-Drebble are honored by the Rebellion, which results in Lando presenting an award to Drebble for Lando's own activities.

-Lando is a supporting character in Legends novels that took place after Return of the Jedi commonly depicted Lando as getting involved in a variety of entrepreneurial schemes, including Nomad City in Timothy Zahn's Thrawn trilogy and the Kessel Spice Mines in the works of Kevin J. Anderson.
-During The Corellian Trilogy, Lando goes on a galaxy-wide hunt for a rich wife, ultimately marrying Tendra Risant.
+Lando is a supporting character in Legends novels that are set after Return of the Jedi.
+These novels, which include Timothy Zahn's Thrawn trilogy and the works of Kevin J. Anderson, frequently depict Lando getting involved in a variety of entrepreneurial schemes.
+In The Corellian Trilogy, Lando goes on a galaxy-wide hunt for a wealthy wife, ultimately marrying Tendra Risant.
 With his in-laws' money and his entrepreneurial abilities, he opens a mining facility on the Outer Rim planet of Dubrillion.
-In The New Jedi Order and beyond, Lando continues being a valuable ally and friend to the Skywalker/Solo family.
+In The New Jedi Order and beyond, Lando continues to be a valuable ally and friend to the Skywalker-Solo family.
 In Fury, the seventh novel of the Legacy of the Force series, Lando announces to Han and Leia that he and Tendra are having a child.

-Kevin J. Anderson stated that Lucasfilm toyed with the idea of killing off Lando, noting the character had run his course for Expanded Universe authors in the 1990s.
+According to Anderson, Lucasfilm considered killing off Lando at one point.